RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 #### Spec Screenplays

-Screenwriters trying to break into the industry write screenplays "on spec," meaning nobody hired the writer to write the screenplay.
+Screenwriters trying to break into the industry often write screenplays "on spec," meaning nobody hired the writer to write the screenplay.
-Spec is short for speculation, because like gold speculators, spec writers hope that a production company or studio will buy their screenplays and hire them to write the movies.
+Spec is short for speculation, because like gold speculators, spec screenwriters hope that a production company or studio will buy their screenplays and hire them to write the movies.
 Also like gold speculators,
 the writers' efforts often come to naught.